MicrosoftDocs/mesh-docs/mesh/Includes/custom-immersive-spaces-ports-firewall.md

 ### Endpoints and firewall requirements for immersive spaces in Mesh

-This section outlines the specific requirements for **Immersive experiences in Mesh**, inclusive of the Mesh application and its features that your organization can leverage to create dynamic corporate events.
+This section outlines the specific endpoints and firewall requirements for **Immersive experiences in Mesh**, inclusive of the Mesh application and its features that your organization can leverage to create dynamic corporate events.

 In general, the standard set of Microsoft 365 requirements outlined in [Microsoft M365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true) applies to all Mesh experiences with some extra steps to enable additional Mesh features like larger multi-room events, Cloud Scripting, and embedded content (WebSlate, Video/Image objects).